Fener Balat Walking Tour 2019

 Serhat Engul is a licensed tour guide who offers off the beaten track tours of Istanbul.
-You may join Serhat to walk through the Oldish backstreets of Istanbul.
-These streets provide amazing photo opportunities.
+You may join Serhat to walk through the oldish streets of Istanbul.
+These streets also provide amazing photo opportunities.

 Fener Balat Private Guided Walking Tours